Planning Your Visit

 Gift Shop and Tea Rooms

 The Tearooms are open from 10:00am to 5:00pm during public opening times for morning coffee and afternoon teas made in the Castle kitchens.
 (Please note that the Castle Doors open to the visiting public from 10:30am).
 The Tea Rooms are also open for light lunches from 12noon until 2pm.

 The Castle Gift Shop opens from 10.30am to 5:00pm and offers an interesting selection of gifts and souvenirs.

 Highclere Castle is pleased to be associated with the HHA and welcomes HHA members into the Castle free of charge.
 HHA members do not need to pre-book their tickets.
 However, whilst we do our best to accommodate all visitors we cannot guarantee HHA members admission at a specific time.
-We strongly advise that to avoid queuing HHA members arrive after 2pm.
-Members of the HHA who wish to visit the Egyptian Exhibition, must purchase a separate ticket available from Visitor Reception at the Castle Main Gate or at the Castle Front Door.
+Members of the HHA who wish to visit the Egyptian Exhibition, must purchase a separate ticket available from Visitor Reception at the Castle Main Gate or at the Exhibition Door.
 Please ensure to bring your HHA membership card with you when you visit.